-- passw (string) the password which could be pin+otp value - user (User object) The authenticating user - options (dict) dictionary of additional request parameters returns tuple of
+- passw (string) the password which could be pin+otp value - user (User object) The authenticating user returns tuple of

+• options (dict) - dictionary of additional request parameters

 - 1. true or false for the pin match,

 - 2. the otpcounter (int) and the

-- 3. reply (dict) that will be added as additional information in the JSON response of / validate/check.
+- reply (dict) that will be added as additional information in the JSON response of / validate/check.